 What is a Corridor Study?

-MDT can save time and money in subsequent project phases by facilitating early identification of constraints through coordination with local governments, resource agencies, and other stakeholders; screening of possible improvement options; and elimination of infeasible options.
+MDT can save time and money in subsequent project phases by facilitating early identification of constraints through coordination with local governments, resource agencies, and other stakeholders.
+This allows for screening of possible improvement options; and elimination of infeasible options.

 A planning study considers multiple improvement options to address the needs and objectives within a study area.
 The planning process is distinct from a NEPA/MEPA environmental compliance document and from design, right-of-way acquisition, and construction phases for an individual project.